 As demand for their coffee grew, they moved to their iconic roastery on Old Paradise Street.
 It was there the Costa brothers blind-tested 112 variations of coffee before they tasted one good enough to be their signature blend – Mocha Italia.

-The brothers opened their first Costa Coffee shop in Vauxhall Bridge Road and their reputation for artisan quality coffee increased dramatically.
-Shops opened across London, Europe and crossed continents into Asia and the Middle East over the years.
+The brothers opened their first Costa Coffee store in Vauxhall Bridge Road and their reputation for artisan quality coffee grew dramatically.
+Over the years, more stores opened in London, across Europe and crossed continents to Asia and Middle East.

 Costa is launched in Cyprus by Symeonides Coffee Cyprus Ltd. The first 2 iconic stores open in Nicosia and Limassol.

 Costa sets up the Costa Foundation, a registered charity focused on improving the social and economic welfare of coffee-growing communities.

 Symeonides Coffee Cyprus Ltd opens 3 more Costa Coffee stores, 2 in Nicosia and its first one in Larnaca.

 Rainforest Alliance Certified farms start supplying Costa Coffee with beans.

 Costa Coffee introduce Flat White

 Symeonides Coffee Cyprus Ltd open 4 more stores in Protaras, Paphos, Limassol and Nicosia